-From our earlier mission, you may recall that by typing Python on the command line, you get access to an interactive shell that lets you write and execute Python code.
+From our earlier lesson, you may recall that by typing Python on the command line, you get access to an interactive shell that lets you write and execute Python code.
 Jupyter console enhances this shell and adds several niceties that make working with data easier.

 Generally, it's useful to use the shell in situations where you need to quickly test some code you're writing.
 This happens frequently when you're writing data analysis scripts.
 It can also be used to quickly explore datasets and do basic analysis.
 Another use case is prototyping code before later saving it to a script file.